 - 1. Regulation uniform required.
-A plain white long sleeve is also required to be worn if needed under the uniform top.
-A white jacket is required to purchase, to be worn if needed. - 2.
+A plain white long sleeve can be worn if needed under the uniform top.
+A white jacket or a grey warmer jacket are the only options to be worn over uniform if needed. - 2.
 Slacks must extend at least to the tops of the shoes and must be hemmed if too long.
-A clean uniform shall be worn at all times. - 3.
+A clean and pressed uniform shall be worn at all times. - 3.
 Plain white or black hosiery or socks are to be worn.
 Lace, stripes or designs are not permitted.
-Make up worn minimally. - 4.
-Clean black (non-cloth) approved shoes with black or white plain socks ONLY are to be worn . - 5.
+Make up worn minimally.

+- 4. Clean black (non-cloth) approved shoes with black or white plain socks ONLY are to be worn. - 5.
 Hair shall be clean, neat and professional.
 Hair should be styled so it will not fall forward into either the student's face or on the patient.
-Head bands, colored large barrettes, ribbons, extreme haircuts or hair-dos and unnatural hair coloring is not permitted.
+Surgical caps, headbands, colored large barrettes, ribbons, extreme haircuts or hair-dos and unnatural hair coloring is not permitted.
 A professional appearance must be maintained.
 Hair styles must be approved by a faculty member.
 This may vary between students depending upon faculty determination of professional appearance. - 6.
 Fingernails must be short and rounded off.
 Only clear polish is permitted. - a.
 Artificial nails or extenders are prohibited & not to be worn. - b.
-Natural nail tips shall be kept 1/4" long.

-- 7. Facial Hair: Mustaches, Beards, and Circle Beard are the only options allowed if kept maintained at a close, neatly trimmed manner.
+Natural nail tips shall be kept /4" long. - 7.
+Facial Hair: Mustaches, Beards, and Circle Beard are the only options allowed if kept maintained at a close, neatly trimmed manner.
 Health offices may require closer trimming for mask fit testing.
-All other students choosing not to grow from these facial hair options must be clean shaven at all times.
+All other students choosing not to go with these facial hair options must be clean shaven at all times.
 No artificial eyelashes are to be worn in the clinical setting. - 8.
 Only small, plain stud earrings (NO LOOPS/HOOPS) are permitted for pierced ears with a maximum of 2 earrings per ear.
 All other jewelry must be approved by a faculty member prior to wearing.
 The Program shall not be responsible for any jewelry which is broken, lost or stolen while on duty.
 Rings are limited to one per hand.
 They should be small in size and are subject to approval by the faculty.
 No obvious/visible body piercing allowed.

 One bracelet is permitted, and one short necklace is permitted: if a pendant is attached it must be small and must not hang outside the uniform.
-Long chains create a problem and can become hooked on radiographic equipment or entangled on a patient. - 9.
-A wrist watch is strongly recommended because the usage of cell phones/P.D.A.'s etc. are prohibited while in clinical. - 10.
+Long chains create a problem and can become hooked on radiographic equipment or entangled on a patient.

+- 9. A wrist watch is strongly recommended because the usage of cell phones/P.D.A.'s etc. are prohibited while in clinical. - 10.
 Fragrances: overpowering perfume, after shave etc. is not permitted-this includes residual cigarette odors.
 This is especially important for patients who may have allergies or are non-smokers.
 Personal Hygiene will be addressed if need be. - 11.
 Tattoos: must be kept covered while in clinical.
+Tattoo sleeve covering is available for purchase through the uniform company.
 No derogatory images or statements can be visible in class.